isc-projects/isc-dnssec-guide/doc/recipes.rst

 :ref:`easy_start_guide_for_authoritative_servers` still need to be performed, such as generating key pairs and uploading information to the parent zone.
-This server is configured as secondary to the hidden primary 192.168.1.1 - to receive the unsigned data; then, using keys accessible to this middle box, to sign data on the fly; and to send out the signed data via zone transfer to the other three DNS secondaries.
-Its ``named.conf`` looks like this:
+This server is configured as secondary to the hidden primary 192.168.1.1 to receive the unsigned data; then, using keys accessible to this middle box, to sign data on the fly; and finally, to send out the signed data via zone transfer to the other three DNS secondaries.
+Its ``named.conf`` zone statement looks like this:

 ::